cole-trapnell-lab/monocle-release/getting-started.md

 - The read files for each cell as mentioned above.

 When the commands finish, there will be a BAM file in each cell's TopHat output directory.
 For example, CELL_T24_A01_thout/accepted_hits.bam will contain the alignments for cell T24_A01.

+###Computing gene expression using Cufflinks
-Next, we will use Cufflinks to estimate gene expression levels for each cell in your study.
+Now, we will use Cufflinks to estimate gene expression levels for each cell in your study.

 {% highlight bash %}
 cuffquant -o CELL_T24_A01_cuffquant_out GENCODE.gtf CELL_T24_A01_thout/accepted_hits.bam